How we'd pick the best airplane seat on any flight

 - Most economy seats recline 3–5 inches (about 4–6 degrees)

-- The last row of any cabin section almost always has limited or no recline
+- The last row of any cabin section usually has limited or no recline

 - Seats in front of exit rows typically cannot recline, since exit rows need clear space